1966 theft of the Jules Rimet Trophy

 The Jules Rimet Trophy, awarded to the winner of the football World Cup, was stolen in 1966 prior to the 1966 FIFA World Cup in England.
 The trophy was later recovered by a dog named Pickles who was later commended and gained a cult following for his heroism.
-One man was convicted for being involved but other possible culprits are still unidentified.
+One man was convicted for being involved but other possible culprits were never identified.
 The trophy was eventually won by the host nation England.

 Trophy placed in an exhibition

-The Football Association had received the silver-gilt trophy in January 1966 before the scheduled World Cup tournament the next July.
-It was usually kept in their headquarters at Lancaster Gate apart from for a couple of publicity events.
-In February, Stanley Gibbons' stamp company received permission to place the Trophy in their Stampex exhibition in March on condition that it would be under guard at all times.
+The Football Association had received the silver-gilt trophy in January 1966 before the scheduled World Cup tournament in July.
+It was usually kept in their headquarters at Lancaster Gate, apart from for a couple of publicity events.
+In February, Stanley Gibbons' stamp company received permission to place the Trophy in their Stampex exhibition in March on the condition that it would be under guard at all times.
 The trophy was also insured for £30,000 (despite its official value being only £3,000).

 The exhibition was held in the Westminster Central Hall and opened on 19 March 1966, and the World Cup was a major attraction.
 Two uniformed officers guarded the trophy around the clock, reinforced by two plainclothes officers during the day.
 Additional guards stood beside the display cabinet when the exhibition was open, but nobody was watching the trophy all the time.
 On Sundays the Central Hall was used for Methodist services.

 Theft

-On Sunday, 20th March, the guards began a noon circuit.
+On Sunday 20 March, the guards began a noon circuit.
 Around 12:10 p.m., they noticed that someone had forced open the display case and the rear doors of the building and stolen the trophy.
 The wooden bar that held the door closed was lying on the floor; thieves had removed the screws and bolts that held it from the other side of the door.
 They had removed the padlock from the back of the display case, taken the trophy and left the way they came.
 None of the guards had seen or heard anything suspicious, though one of them reported that he had seen a strange man by the public telephone when he had visited the lavatory on the first floor.

-Scotland Yard took control of the case and gave it Flying Squad.
+Scotland Yard took control of the case and gave it to the Flying Squad.
 Officers interviewed the guards and two maintenance workers.
 One of the churchgoers had also noticed a man and gave a different description.
 The story went public across the world over the next day.
 Police had begun to look for two potential suspects but the description the newspapers gave did not correspond to either one of the men the witnesses had seen.